don970/SuperSploit-Framework/README.md

 * **In-Memory Payload Loading:** Utilizing `importlib.util`, Python exploits are dynamically loaded into isolated memory namespaces.
 This ensures clean execution without permanently writing temporary modules to the source tree.
 * **Staged Deployment:** The framework accommodates staged execution logic, giving operators precise, granular control over payload delivery.
 * **Fail-Safe C Compilation:** C-based exploits are compiled in real-time (`gcc`).
 A rigid execution protocol ensures that all compiled binaries are safely purged from the disk after execution or upon interruption.
-* **Raw Socket Handlers:** Built-in context-managed native socket listeners for instantly catching reverse shells without relying on external tools like Netcat.
+* **Raw Socket Handlers:** Built-in context-managed native socket listeners for instantly catching reverse shells.

 ### 4. Zero-Trust Security Validation
-* **Hybrid Integrity Checking:** The framework implements a strict zero-trust model.
-System packages (like Bettercap) are verified natively via `dpkg -V`, while internal scripts and downloaded custom binaries (e.g., Phoneinfoga) are validated using Python's SHA256 hashing.
+* **Strict Integrity Checking:** Internal scripts and execution environments are validated using Python's SHA256 hashing to ensure the framework has not been tampered with.
-* **Deep Input Sanitization:** All user-provided shell arguments are tokenized using `shlex.split()`, mitigating arbitrary command injection during payload execution.
+* **Deep Input Sanitization:** All user-provided shell arguments are tokenized using `shlex.split()`, completely mitigating arbitrary command injection during payload execution.

-### 5. Native Plug-and-Play Reconnaissance
-* **Dependency-Free Scanning:** SuperSploit utilizes a custom Python-native multi-threaded TCP scanner (`port-scan`), eliminating reliance on Nmap while maintaining high-speed host discovery.
-* **Extensible Module API:** A standardized Abstract Base Class (`ReconModule`) allows developers to drop new Python recon scripts into the `modules/` folder, and the framework will automatically register and load them at runtime.
-* **Hardware & OSINT Cores:** Features BlueDucky integration for turning the host into a malicious Bluetooth HID device, alongside tools for Google Dork generation (`name-search`).

 ---